Oral Literacies When Adults Read Aloud

 This is the first book to focus exclusively on an examination of early 21st-century adult reading aloud.
 The dominant contemporary image of reading in much of the world is that of a silent, solitary activity.
 This book challenges this dominant discourse, acknowledging the diversity of reading practices that adults perform or experience in different communities, languages, contexts and phases of our lives, outlining potential educational implications and next steps for literacy teaching and research.

-By documenting and analysing the diversity of oral reading practices (on and offline) that adults take part in, this book explores contemporary reading aloud as hugely varied, often invisible and yet quietly ubiquitous.
-Duncan discusses questions such as What, where, how and why do adults read aloud, or listen to others reading?
+By documenting and analysing the diversity of oral reading practices that adults take part in (on- and offline), this book explores contemporary reading aloud as hugely varied, often invisible and yet quietly ubiquitous.
+Duncan discusses questions such as: What, where, how and why do adults read aloud, or listen to others reading?
 How do couples, families and groups use oral reading as a way of being together?
-When and why do adults read aloud at work?, and Why do some people read aloud in languages they may not speak or understand?
+When and why do adults read aloud at work?
+And why do some people read aloud in languages they may not speak or understand?